The issues Mario Osava covers as a Brazil-based journalist are all over the map — literally and figuratively.

 A typical day for Osava includes traveling by plane, boat or car to the far reaches of Brazil to interview people face-to-face about economic and social issues, such as poverty, human rights and the environment.
 Oftentimes, he talks with indigenous people living in the Amazon Basin once routinely excluded from local media reports.
 But today their viewpoints, along with those of leaders from the public and private sectors, are shared with IPS’s global audience.

 Sometimes, Osava’s articles trigger emails, phone calls and even visits from inquisitive readers around the world.
 He is frequently asked to connect journalists and researchers with hard-to-reach indigenous groups.
 In the past, for example, a group from the U.S. wanted to see firsthand how the country produces ethanol.
 In another instance, a team of documentary filmmakers from Argentina was researching agricultural methods used during the past 80 years.

 “It is very rewarding for me to visit projects.
 These stories were not based on other people’s testimonies or from phone interviews, but by contacting people in their local reality, far from the big cities such as in the Amazon,” he said.
 “I could finally travel along the Xingu River and hear from some of its oldest settlers with their fabulous stories.”

 Among other issues, Osava has reported on the following topics during the past few months:

-- a proposed biofuels processing plant designed to produce 80 liters of ethanol per ton of babassu coconuts, which is being challenged by representatives for the 400,000 families dependent upon those coconuts for their livelihood; and
+- A proposed biofuels processing plant designed to produce 80 liters of ethanol per ton of babassu coconuts, which is being challenged by representatives for the 400,000 families dependent upon those coconuts for their livelihood.